ZPump/zPump/Audit/ptf_verifier_groth16.md

 - Total loss of funds

 **Recommendation:**
-Add runtime panic in production builds or CI check that fails if dev-skip is enabled:
+Add compile-time check that panics if dev-skip enabled in non-test builds.
+See `AuditMitigation/01-VerifierDevSkipCompileTime.md`.

 ```rust
 #[cfg(all(feature = "groth16-dev-skip", not(test)))]